KubeRocketCI/docs/docs/user-guide/tekton-pipelines.md

   ![Delete branch](../assets/user-guide/tekton-pipelines/deploy-pipeline-configure-deploy.png "Delete branch")

-2. Configure the pipeline with the `Auto` TriggerType to deploy automatically after the build pipeline finishes and new version of artifact created.
+2. Configure the pipeline with the `Auto` TriggerType to deploy automatically after the build pipeline finishes and a new artifact version is created.

 3. Use the `Auto-stable` TriggerType for deploying stable component versions while updating only the rebuilt component.